Up next for Dylann Roof: 2nd trial, long death row wait

 Roof is the 63rd inmate sent to federal death row, according to the Death Penalty Information Center.
 But in the past 50 years, the federal government has executed just three people — Including Oklahoma City bomber Timothy McVeigh — and none since 2003.

-Even if a South Carolina jury convicts Roof sentences him to death, there is no guarantee of a swift sentence.
+Even if a South Carolina jury convicts Roof and sentences him to death, there is no guarantee of a swift sentence.
 The state has executed 43 people since 1985, but none in the past five years.
 And the prisons director in South Carolina has said the state’s drugs needed to carry out lethal injections have expired and they have been unable to buy a new supply.

 MEMORIALS